CSI-Carlos-Cobian/CSI-Python-2021/README.md

 <br>

 # Course Description
 #### By understanding Git and GitHub you will acquire access to most of the code humanity has developed.
-Fundamental understanding of computer programming you will allow you visualize concepts beyond some standard limitations of your brain.
+Fundamental understanding of computer programming will allow you to visualize concepts beyond some standard limitations of your brain.

 2 meetings per cycle
 24 courses in semester